rayray012793/University-Project/README.md

 ---

+## ⚡ **Practical Electronic Circuit (Audio Amplifier Projects)**

+This section contains lab projects focused on audio amplifiers, developed during the **Practical Electronic Circuit** course.
+All projects are documented in PDF format.

+### Topics Include:
+1. **Audio Quality Control Circuit**: Design and implementation of a circuit for controlling audio quality.
+2. **Class A Amplifier**: Designing and testing a Class A audio amplifier.

+---

 ## 📡 **Live Streaming Platform (Capstone Project)**

 A live streaming platform built using modern web technologies, inspired by Twitch.
 Key features include a homepage, streamer dashboard, live chat, and real-time video streaming using WebRTC.